-The SENCo may undertake a range of assessments with children, or delegate assessments to the LSA team (who may be more familiar with the child, e.g. the class LSA).
-Depending on the nature of the concern, the SENCo may refer to an external agency, and they will complete the relevant assessment.
+The SENDCo may undertake a range of assessments with children, or delegate assessments to the LSA team (who may be more familiar with the child, e.g. the class LSA).
+Depending on the nature of the concern, the SENDCo may refer to an external agency, and they will complete the relevant assessment.
+Appropriate permission is always sought from those with parental responsibility.
 These assessments can be used to inform the teacher's own understanding and assessments of a child, or help paint a bigger picture to help determine provision required.
 Some causes of concern include, but are not limited to, the following:

-- Shows signs of difficulty in developing literacy or mathematics skills which result in poor attainment in some curriculum areas - Presents persistent emotional or social difficulties which are not improved by the behaviour management techniques usually employed in the school - Has sensory or physical problems, and continues to make little or no progress, despite the provision of specialist equipment - Has communication and / or interaction difficulties, and continues to make little or no progress - If a child makes sufficient progress once on the register, they will be removed from the SEND register, but their progress will continue to be monitored closely
+- Shows signs of difficulty in developing literacy or mathematics skills which result in poor attainment in some curriculum areas - Presents persistent emotional or social difficulties which are not improved by the behaviour management techniques usually employed in the school - Has sensory or physical problems, and continues to make little or no progress, despite the provision of specialist equipment - Has communication and / or interaction difficulties, and continues to make little or no progress

+If a child makes sufficient progress once on the register, they will be removed from the SEND register, but their progress will continue to be monitored closely